AdobeDocs/workfront.en/help/classic/administration-and-setup/configure-integrations/configure-workfront-aem.md

   For information about installing AEM Assets, see the [Adobe Experience Manager documentation](https://docs.adobe.com/docs/en/aem/6-2/deploy.html).

-## Install the Workfront for AEM Assets connector package
+## Install the Workfront for AEM Assets connector package {#install-the-workfront-for-aem-assets-connector-package}

 To install the Workfront for AEM Assets connector, you must import the connector into AEM&nbsp;as a package using the CRX Package Manager.